-September 04, 2002 - Intel sells its Software Products and Services division this includes Intel's LANDesk.
+September 04, 2002 - Intel sold its Software Products and Services division, including Intel LANDesk.

-March 16, 2002 - Intel announces it has developed a 90 nanometer memory chips containing 330 million transistors.
+March 16, 2002 - Intel announced it had developed a 90 nanometer memory chips containing 330 million transistors.

-March 21, 2001 - Intel to acquire ICP vortex Computersysteme.
+March 21, 2001 - Intel was to acquire ICP vortex Computersysteme.

-January 02, 2001 - Intel releases its new digital audio player the Intel Pocket Concert Audio player.
+January 02, 2001 - Intel released its new digital audio player the Intel Pocket Concert Audio Player.

-June 27, 2000 - Indeo is acquired from Intel by Ligos Technology.
+June 27, 2000 - Indeo was acquired from Intel by Ligos Technology.

-January 2000 - Intel licenses the rights to Chips and Technologies to Asiliant Technologies.
+January 2000 - Intel licensed the rights to Chips and Technologies to Asiliant Technologies.